brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 This section describes the X.509 representation of the `hardware-module` identifier.
 Other credential types may use the same identifier values with representations appropriate to those credential types.

-The hardware module identity is included in the Subject Alternate Name Extension using the HardwareModuleName form described in {{!RFC4108}}.
-The HardwareModuleName is encoded as an otherName with the OID id-on-hardwareModuleName (1.3.6.1.5.5.7.8.4) and consists of:
+The hardware module identity is included in the Subject Alternative Name extension using the HardwareModuleName form described in {{!RFC4108}}.
+The HardwareModuleName is encoded as an otherName with the OID `id-on-hardwareModuleName` (1.3.6.1.5.5.7.8.4) and consists of:

-- hwType: An OBJECT IDENTIFIER that identifies the type of hardware module
+- `hwType`: An OBJECT IDENTIFIER that identifies the type of hardware module
-- hwSerialNum: An OCTET STRING containing the hardware module serial number
+- `hwSerialNum`: An OCTET STRING containing the hardware module serial number

-The value of the hwSerialNum field of the HardwareModuleName MUST be an octet-for-octet match of the hw-serial-num-value value as encoded in the Order resource.
+The value of the `hwSerialNum` field of the HardwareModuleName MUST be an octet-for-octet match of the `hw-serial-num-value` value as encoded in the Order resource.
 If the `hw-type-value` value is included in the identifier as encoded in the Order resource, then the `hwType` field of the HardwareModuleName MUST be the encoding of the "dotted-decimal" object identifier encoded as the `hw-type-value` value.

 This strict matching requirement ensures that the SAN in the issued certificate appears exactly as it appeared during proof-of-ownership validation, preventing identifier malleability.
 Serial number allocation schemes may be case-sensitive or otherwise sensitive to exact byte representation, so no normalization or transformation is permitted.